joaoli13/LearningLadder/README.md

 # LearningLadder
-An Interactive Educational Game to Deepen Understanding of Any Topic
+An Interactive Educational Game to Deepen Understanding of Any Topic.

-## Follow me on Twitter: @joaoli13
+Follow me on Twitter: [@joaoli13](https://twitter.com/joaoli13)

 ## Requirements and Compatibility